alanbchristie/cylc-docker/README.md

 ## Yacker (Scaleway)
 You can built the base images for Scaleway using [Yacker] (a [Packer] wrapper).
-From the `packer/scaleway` directory run the following: -
+Assuming you've satisfied the project's `requirements.txt` then, from the `packer/scaleway` directory, run the following: -

     yacker build -var-file=variables.yaml template.yaml